hatgit/forex-gpt/README.md

 1) Open AI API key for developers:
 2) OANDA API for for fxTrade demo account:

-rename the file `template.env` to `.env` and set the following variables by repalacing the #comments:
+revise the values contained in the `.env` file and set the following variables by repalacing the #comments:

 ```HOST=#hosting info (i.e. 0.0.0.0)
 PORT=#port info (i.e. 5003)